 Transition Period and Enforcement Measures

-While the decree takes effect immediately, authorities have outlined a six-month transition period to ensure proper disposal of existing stocks of the banned substances.
+While the decree takes effect immediately, authorities have introduced a six-month transition period to allow for safe disposal of existing stocks of the banned substances.

 Key provisions include: